MinghuiChen43/awesome-deep-phenomena/README.md

 ### Empirical Study: 2023

+- The Transient Nature of Emergent In-Context Learning in Transformers. [[paper]](https://arxiv.org/abs/2311.08360)
+  - Aaditya K. Singh, Stephanie C.Y.
+Chan, Ted Moskovitz, Erin Grant, Andrew M. Saxe, Felix Hill. *NeurIPS 2023*
+  - Key Word: In-Context Learning.
+  - <details><summary>Digest</summary> This paper shows that in-context learning (ICL) in transformers, where models exhibit abilities not explicitly trained for, is often transient rather than persistent during training.
+The authors find ICL emerges then disappears, giving way to in-weights learning (IWL).
+This occurs across model sizes and datasets, raising questions around stopping training early for ICL vs later for IWL.
+They suggest L2 regularization may lead to more persistent ICL, removing the need for early stopping based on ICL validation.
+The transience may be caused by competition between emerging ICL and IWL circuits in the model.

 - What do larger image classifiers memorise? [[paper]](https://arxiv.org/abs/2310.05337)
   - Michal Lukasik, Vaishnavh Nagarajan, Ankit Singh Rawat, Aditya Krishna Menon, Sanjiv Kumar.
   - Key Word: Large Model; Memorization.